Niwesh-waiba/Niwesh-waiba/README.md

 ## What I Do
 - 💻 Experienced in Java development.
-- 🌱 Currently learning Node.js and Flutter.
+- 🌱 Currently learning Flutter and firebase.
 - 📚 Constantly exploring new concepts and tools in software development.